fallen-icarus/cardano-address-book/README.md

 }
 ```

-Note: if you try to query a beacon token that has never been minted before, you will get an api error when you try to query the beacon.
+Note: if you try to query a beacon token that has never been minted before, you will get an api error.
 This is due the the beacon itself being part of the Blockfrost api url.
+If the beacon has never been minted before, that url doesn't exist yet.

 ### Updating The Address Book
 Whenever you want to change the address associated to a certain alias, just add a new entry with the updated address for that alias.
 When the query is done off-chain, the newest entry always replaces the older one.